aminobest/ICPC2022_fineGrainedCL/README.md

--Folder: "ML" contains the script used to train the machine learning (ML) models, the features/labels datasets and the cross-validation results
+- Folder: "ML" contains the script used to train the machine learning (ML) models, the features/labels datasets and the cross-validation results

 	-Structure summary:
 		- datasets: